imgproxy/imgproxy/docs/configuration.md

 * `IMGPROXY_ENABLE_CLIENT_HINTS`: enables Client Hints support to determine default width and DPR options.
 Read [here](https://developers.google.com/web/updates/2015/09/automating-resource-selection-with-client-hints) details about Client Hints.

-**Warning**: Headers cannot be signed.
+**⚠️Warning:** Headers cannot be signed.
 This means that an attacker can bypass your CDN cache by changing the `Width`, `Viewport-Width` or `DPR` HTTP headers.
 Have this in mind when configuring your production caching setup.

 ## Watermark